FrancesCoronel/personal-website-v3/_posts/2015-08-19-one-week-left-of-fullstack.md

-We have now gone 3 weeks back in time, all the way back to the beginning of my senior phase here at Fullstack, otherwise known as Week 7. {#wehavenowgone3weeksbackintimeallthewaybacktothebeginningofmyseniorphasehereatfullstackeither-wiseknownasweek7. style="text-align:center;"}
+We have now gone 3 weeks back in time, all the way back to the beginning of my senior phase here at Fullstack, otherwise known as Week 7.
 -----------------------------------------

 Monday